 Prague Airport, Václav Havel (all international flights arrive here), is located 17km from the city centre and has all the modern amenities you would expect of a European airport.
-The journey from airport to city centre takes around 20 – 25 minutes, or around 55 minutes by public transport.
+The journey from the airport to the city centre takes around 20 – 25 minutes or around 55 minutes by public transport.

-you will find the tourist information desk where you can get any information and help from friendly staff, who all speak English and German.
+you will find the tourist information desk where you can get any information and help from friendly staff who speak English and German.
 We recommend you take a free city map.
 There are also other desks in the airport where you can arrange a rental car or book a hotel.
 You can also exchange your money for Czech koruna (at Travelex, open 24hr) or withdraw money at an ATM.
-It is best not to exchange money or cash travellers cheques at the airport as the commission is very high (however if you decide to do so here don’t be afraid to ask staff to lower the commission for you, more often than not they will agree).
-If you wish to you can leave your luggage in the airport store, they charge 100 CZK for one piece of luggage for 24 hours.
-This is ideal if you are just stopping over in Prague and is open 24 hours.
-Airport Hotel Marriot (4 stars) and Hotel Tranzit (4 stars) are near to the Terminal, and provides the option of accommodation directly at the airport.
+It is best not to exchange money or cash traveller’s cheques at the airport as the commission is very high (however, if you decide to do so here don’t be afraid to ask staff to lower the commission for you, more often than not, they will agree).
+If you wish to, you can leave your luggage in the airport store, and they charge 100 CZK for one piece of luggage for 24 hours.
+This is ideal if you are stopping over in Prague, and it is open 24 hours.
+Airport Hotel Marriot (4 stars) and Hotel Tranzit (4 stars) are near to the Terminal and provide the option of accommodation directly at the airport.
 The airport also has restaurants, VIP lounges, conference and congress rooms, several travel and accommodation agencies and a post office.

-If you don’t have a lot of luggage take the No 119 bus from the airport to Dejvická metro station.
+If you don’t have a lot of luggage, take the No 119 bus from the airport to Dejvická metro station.
 From there, take the main A-line into city-centre stations.
-There are also other buses (No.100, No.254 and No.179) but no. 119 is most convenience.
-You must buy a ticket before travelling at the arrivals lobby, at ticket machines or at the newsagents.
-If you take the No.119 or No.254 bus (every 15 to 20 minutes, journey take about 25min) you should get off at the last stop called Dejvicka where you can transfer to the metro (subway) line A. In just a few metro stops and you will be in the city centre.
-When buying 32 CZK ticket for public transport you will receive a transferable ticket allowing you to travel for a 90 minute period.
-Note that if you are carrying any large pieces of luggage i.e. a backpack or suitcase you will need to purchase an additional ½ price ticket.
-You can also take the No.100. bus which will take you from the airport to Zlicin – the underground terminal stop of the yellow line (B) that leads to the town centre (Mustek station).
-If travelling in the night, catch a night bus No 510 (between midnight and 3.30) from Prague airport to the tram-bound at Divoka Sarka, then go by a tram No 51 to Dejvicka metro station or further to the city centre (Namesti Republiky or Wenceslas Square).
-Alternatively there is a taxi rank and private shuttles which take you directly to the city from Prague airport.
-Be aware that Prague taxi drivers, though less than before, may try to rip of tourists.
+There are also other buses (No.100, No.254 and No.179) but no. 119 is most convenient.
+You must buy a ticket before travelling to the arrivals lobby, at ticket machines or the newsagents.
+If you take the No.119 or No.254 bus (every 15 to 20 minutes, journey take about 25min), you should get off at the last stop called Nádraží Veleslavín, where you can transfer to the metro (subway) line A. In just a few metros stops and you will be in the city centre.
+When buying a 32 CZK ticket for public transport, you will receive a transferable ticket allowing you to travel for a 90 minute period.
+Note that if you are carrying any large pieces of luggage, i.e. a backpack or suitcase, you will need to purchase an additional ½ price ticket.
+You can also take the No.100. the bus that will take you from the airport to Zlicin – the underground terminal stop of the yellow line (B) leads to the town centre (Mustek station).
+If travelling in the night, catch a night bus No 510 (between midnight and 3.30) from Prague airport to the tram-bound at Divoka Sarka, then go by tram No 51 to Dejvicka metro station or further to the city centre (Namesti Republiky or Wenceslas Square).
+Alternatively, a taxi rank and private shuttles take you directly to the city from Prague airport.
+Be aware that Prague taxi drivers, though less than before, may try to rip off tourists.
 Save money and book comfort and reliable private airport taxi transfer before you go!
-We advise you negotiate a price before you get in.
-You can expect to pay around 600 CZK from the airport to a city centre (up to 1000 CZK if your hotel is a bit far in Prague).
+We advise you to negotiate a price before you get in.
+You can expect to pay around 600 CZK from the airport to the city centre (up to 1000 CZK if your hotel is a bit far in Prague).
 Taxi drivers don’t usually speak great English, but they should be able to understand you.
-Airport taxies also accept credit cards (there might be a surcharge though).
-Cedaz cheap minibus operates just outside arrivals and you can get a ticket from the driver straight to the city for 150 CZK.
-Vans run from the airport (from 7am to 7pm) to Namesti Republiky every 30 minutes.
+Airport taxies also accept credit cards (there might be a surcharge, though).

-Note: Buses to Dejvice metro station depart every 10 minutes from 4.15am to 23.30.
-Please note that the last direct bus to the metro station Dejvická is at around 23.30, and the first leaves at around 4.15am.
+Buses to Dejvice metro station depart every 10 minutes from 4.15 am to 23.30.
+Please note that the last direct bus to the metro station Dejvická is at around 23.30, and the first leaves at around 4.15 am.
 Beyond this time getting from the airport by public transport is only possible via a night bus with night tram combination, making this journey to the city centre very inconvenient, lasting up to two hours.
-Tickets costs 32 CZK, plus 16 CZK per large piece of luggage.
+Tickets cost 32 CZK, plus 16 CZK per large piece of luggage.